 - Short and long-term loan modifications and forbearance agreements;

 - Complying with SBA Standard Operating Procedures including protecting SBA guarantees;

 Commercial Loan Transactions

 Shapiro Sher facilitates commercial loan transactions for a variety of lenders and appreciates the potential hazards facing clients in the commercial loan process.
-Our lawyers strive to protect each lender’s interests throughout the life-cycle of the loan.
+Our lawyers have extensive experience protecting lenders' interests through structuring, negotiating, and documenting complex financing arrangements.

-The Firm represents financial institutions in a wide variety of transactions, including:
+The group represents financial institutions in a wide variety of transactions, including:

 - Real estate acquisition and development finance transactions;

 - Construction lending and project finance transactions;